 There are many directions the trade war could take.
 Low-cost manufacturing could be moved from China to Mexico’s maquiladoras.
 China could grant fruit export permissions to Brazil, the world’s third largest fruit producer.
 At the moment, there is a great deal of uncertainty.
 However, with current tariffs in place, Latin American countries should push forward the industries in which they have a comparative advantage and work to get their exports into China.

 Today’s savvy entrepreneurs know now more than ever that Latin America’s exports are very valuable in global trade.
 If you want to establish a presence in Asia for your export business, then you should have the necessary expert assistance on hand before starting an expansion.

-Consider partnering with Biz Latin Hub, your local back-office and market-entry specialists.
-Reach out to Ernesto at [email protected] for personalized information.
+Consider partnering with Biz Latin Hub, your local back-office, and market-entry specialists.
+Get in touch with our team of legal and financial experts today for personalized information.